 Under our partnership agreement, we must distribute all of our cash on hand at the end of each quarter, less reserves established by our general partner in its discretion.
-We refer to this cash as "available cash," and we define its meaning in our partnership agreement.
+We refer to this cash as

-On April 29, 2010, we announced that we will pay a cash distribution of \$1.065 per unit (\$4.26 per unit on an annualized basis) to holders of record of such units at the close of business on May 7, 2010.
-The purchasers of common units in this offering will not be entitled to receive the quarterly distribution to be paid on May 14, 2010.
+"available cash," and its meaning is defined in our partnership agreement.

-We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2012, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
-Please
+On October 28, 2011, we announced a quarterly distribution rate of \$1.095 per unit, or \$4.38 per unit on an annual basis, which was paid on November 14, 2011 to holders of record as of date for distributions for the period ending December 31, 2014, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
+Please read "Tax Considerations"